 Pisang Peak Climbing Route

 From the Pisang village, the trail ascends through thin forests and pastures to a place called Kharka (4,380 m).
-This place is used as the base camp of Pisang peak.
+This place is used as the base camp for Pisang Peak.
 You'll spend a couple of nights here acclimatizing and learning basic climbing techniques from the group leader.
-The next part is to climb to the Pisang peak high camp at 5,400 meters via the southwest ridge.
+The next part is to climb to the Pisang Peak high camp at 5,400 meters via the southwest ridge.
 The high camp is covered with snow from late November to the end of March.

 Is Pisang Peak climbing difficult?

-Yes, climbing Pisang peak is difficult if we take the factors like high altitude, remoteness of the region, limited facilities, long walking days, etc into consideration.
-However, if we talk about the technical difficulties, Pisang peak is not that technically challenging.
-The route above the Pisang peak high camp is full of snowy stony sections along with rocky slabs & handful of crevasses.
-The final part of the track (just before the summit push) is steep and exposed to intense sun rays and cold & strong wind.
+Yes, climbing Pisang Peak is difficult.
+Factors like high altitude, the remoteness of the region, limited facilities, and long walking days make climbing difficult.
+However, if we talk about the technical difficulties, Pisang Peak is not that technically challenging.
+The route above Pisang Peak High Camp is full of snowy, stony sections along with rocky slabs and a handful of crevasses.
+The final part of the track (just before the summit push) is steep and exposed to intense sun rays and a cold and strong wind.

-Among all peak climbing packages, the Pisang peak climbing is no doubt the most doable trekking peak in Nepal.
-It is easy climbing in the Himalayas, and with the support of our professional crew, the journey becomes more fantastic, safe, and memorable.
+Among all peak climbing packages, Pisang Peak is the most doable trekking peak in Nepal.
+It is easy to climb in the Himalayas, and with the support of our professional crew, the journey becomes more fantastic, safe, and memorable.
 The trips organized by us are very well maintained and have a high rate of success.

-From our Pisang peak climbing itinerary to our attention to little details along the trip makes us a very reliable & trustworthy climbing partner.
-We are a local trekking/climbing company in Nepal and directly work with the Nepal government & the natives of the Himalayas to provide the best journeys in the Himalayas at a reasonable price.
+From our Pisang Peak climbing itinerary to our attention to little details along the trip, we are a very reliable and trustworthy climbing partner.
+We are a local trekking and climbing company in Nepal and directly work with the Nepal government and the natives of the Himalayas to provide the best journeys in the Himalayas at a reasonable price.

-If you are thinking of climbing a peak in Nepal, then you can consider our Pisang peak climbing 2023/2024 departure.
-Some climbers also prefer to extend the trip to Muktinath via Thorong La pass to explore the famous Annapurna Circuit trail as well.
+If you are thinking of climbing a peak in Nepal, then you can consider our Pisang peak climbing 2024/2025 departure.
+Some climbers also prefer to extend the trip to Muktinath via Thorong La Pass to explore the famous Annapurna Circuit trail as well.